Press Release: Ravens RISE High School Football Showdown & Coach of the Week

 RAVENS HIGH SCHOOL COACH OF THE WEEK

-Keith Robinson, varsity head football coach of the Fallston Cougars (Fallston, Md.), has been named the Ravens High School Coach of the Week.
-Now in its 25th year of existence, Robinson is the sixth recipient of the award in 2021.
+Matt Banta, varsity head football coach of the Dundalk Owls (Baltimore, Md.), has been named the Ravens High School Coach of the Week.
+Now in its 25th year of existence, Banta is the seventh recipient of the award in 2021.
+This marks his second time receiving the honor, having also been recognized in 2018.

-Last Friday (10/8), Fallston (6-0) defeated the Bel Air Bobcats (Bel Air, Md.), 42-33, for the Cougars' first victory over their Harford County opponent since 2013.
-Junior RB Evan Bradley-Dozier notched Fallston's first two touchdowns of the game, but the Cougars still trailed 19-14 in the second quarter.
-Fallston gained the advantage before halftime when junior QB Aiden Dixon connected with senior WR Dylan Wheeler for a 36-yard touchdown pass.
+Last Friday (10/15), Dundalk (7-0) defeated the Franklin Indians (Reisterstown, Md.), 27-13, to remain the lone undefeated school in Baltimore County.
+Racing out to a 21-0 lead behind junior RB Jordan Fiorenza's two rushing scores and one passing touchdown, the host Owls carried a 21-6 advantage into halftime.
+Both teams traded second half touchdowns before Dundalk emerged with their first victory over the Indians since a playoff win in 2015.

-Both teams traded third-quarter touchdowns, which resulted in Fallston entering the game's final frame with a slim margin, 34-33.
-Midway through the fourth, Dixon and Wheeler linked up again for a 50-yard score, and the Cougar defense secured the victory with a late-game interception by junior OLB Tyler Terry.
-Fallston notched four interceptions on the night.
+"I was impressed with our kids' mindsets on Friday night," Banta stated.
+"They came into that game wanting to prove that we are for real this year, and they took advantage of the opportunity against Franklin.
+For years I have looked up to the staff at Franklin, and we aim to be where they are.
+To get to that spot, you have to beat the best programs, and our team was able to do that last week."

 Throughout this season, the Ravens will honor 10 high school coaches who have made a significant impact on their student-athletes.
 Each Coach of the Week winner will receive a $2,000 donation to their school's football program and will be invited to the Ravens-Rams game (1/2/22) at M&T Bank Stadium for an opportunity to be named the Ravens High School Coach of the Year.